 What about dairy?

 True Paleo enthusiasts do not drink milk at all.
-And, it’s worth noting, we lose the enzymes to digest milk properly by the time we cut our baby teeth.
+And it’s worth noting we lose the enzymes to digest milk properly by the time we cut our baby teeth.
 But I can’t do this.
 I like milk in my tea and coffee.
-So if like me, you can’t or don’t want to give up milk, you could try lactose-free milk like me.
+So, if you can’t or don’t want to give up milk like me, you could try lactose-free milk for better digestion.

-Coconut Milk may be a perfect choice for you with an abundance of medium-chain fatty acids and, in particular, one known as Lauric acid; it is indeed worth including in the diet for its antiviral and antimicrobial effect.
+Coconut milk may be perfect for you with an abundance of medium-chain fatty acids, particularly Lauric acid; it is worth including in the diet for its antiviral and antimicrobial effect.
+Or, if you prefer, opt for plant and nut-based dairy alternatives.

 Let’s talk about dietary fat for a moment.

 I am no longer afraid of fat.
-Healthy fats that come from Avocado, olive oil and fatty fish, nuts flaxseed should get a starring role in your diet.
-So, do not eliminate, just moderate the right amount for health.
+Healthy fats from Avocado, olive oil, fatty fish, nuts, and flaxseed should get a starring role in your diet.
+In my opinion and other health experts, moderation rather than elimination is the key; just moderate your consumption to fit with your health objectives.

-Your skin, hair, nails, brain all need good fats.
+Your skin, hair, nails, and brain all need healthy fats.

-Avoid commercially processed vegetable and seed oils which are often heated at very high temperatures, rendering them rancid.
-No thanks!
+Commercially processed vegetable and seed oils, often heated at very high temperatures, rendering them rancid, should be avoided.

 Pass the sugar?

-I restrict sugar from my diet, and I’ve found eliminating sugar rather than moderation is easier.
+I restrict sugar from my diet, and eliminating sugar rather than moderation is easier for me.
 There’s no grey area to swing back and forth.

-Of course, there have been times when for the sake of politeness, I have partaken, which only reminds me of how sickly sweet sugar-laden treats can be.
+Of course, there have been times when I have partaken for politeness, or it’s an occasion, and honestly, that’s okay; however, once consumed, it reminds me of how sickly sweet, sugar-laden treats can be.

-Of course, quitting sugar is not for everyone, and if we’re are talking about balance then cutting back a little, might be a better alternative for you.
+Of course, quitting sugar is not for everyone, and if we’re talking about balance, cutting back a little might be a better alternative for you until you’re ready for that final sugar hit.

 I’ve written about sugar modification: 7 ways to give up sugar without really trying and for a bit more over here.

-In the time of paleo man, they walked many kilometres every day seeking food.
-And while, a walk to the supermarket is hardly comparable, getting in the least 30 minutes of uninterrupted walking is a good idea.
+During the Paleolithic Era, they walked many kilometres seeking food.
+And while walking to the supermarket is hardly comparable, getting in at least 30 minutes of uninterrupted walking and movement is a good idea.

 I know, hardly the long walks of our ancient ancestors, but you’ll be surprised how 30 – 40 minutes of walking on a daily basis can improve your outlook.